-To withstand these challenges, the Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2015 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
-Accordingly, the Risk Management Unit of the bank along with Corporate and Large Loan (C&LL) & Credit Risk Management (CRM) team has taken all-out efforts to increase the number of corporate borrower's exposures under rated.
-They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAls.
-As a result of strong persuasion & drive, significant no of rated clients increased in the year 2015 from the year 2014.
-A review of the capital relief (both funded & nonfunded exposure) reveals that till December 31, 2015, we have achieved total capital relief of Tk.
-5,122 million from the rated borrowers.
+To withstand these challenges, the Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2016 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
+Accordingly, the Risk Management Division (RMD), CRO along with the branches has taken all-out efforts to increase the number of corporate borrower's exposures rated.
+They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs.
+As a result of strong persuasion & drive, significant number of rated clients increased in the year 2016 from the year 2015.
+A review of the capital relief (both funded & non-funded exposure) reveals that till December 31, 2016, we have achieved total capital relief of Tk.
+4,360 million from the rated borrowers.